artemgurzhii/jsdom/README.md

 // etc.
 ```

 Here `frag` is a [`DocumentFragment`](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) instance, whose contents are created by parsing the provided string.
-The parsing is done using a `<template>` element, so you can include any element there (including ones with weird parsing requirements like `<td>`).
+The parsing is done using a `<template>` element, so you can include any element there (including ones with weird parsing rules like `<td>`).

 You can pass in the same options to `fragment()` as you would to the `JSDOM` constructor.